Business support funding schemes

 To help support the reopening of hospitality this summer, the Government has extended legislation allowing pubs, cafes, restaurants and other eateries to put removable furniture (tables, chairs etc) outside their premises on pavements and the public highway until September 2022.

 To do this you will need to apply for a temporary pavement licence.
 The licence is valid for six months therefore if you had one last year this may have now expired.

 They cost £100 and can be applied for by filling in the form on the Worcestershire Regulatory Services website.

-Pubs and restaurants can put up a marquee within their premises without the need for planning permission but the marquee can only be in place for a maximum of 56 days.
-This measure will be in place until 31 December 2021.
+Pubs, cafes and restaurants can put up a marquee on their own land without the need for planning permission for an unlimited number of days.

 Discounts on Business Rates were extended in the budget on 3 March 2021 for certain businesses.
-Visit our Business Rates Reductions page for more information.
+Visit our Business Rates Reliefs (opens in new window) page for more information.

 There is a range of other financial support available to help you through this challenging time.

 Please read the Government's guide to financial support for jobs and businesses for more information.